 -

-Ornamental horticulture economics (since 2003) – develop economic impact models, estimate impacts of mechanization and horticulture programs, and evaluate selected cultivars' consumer preferences.
+Ornamental horticulture economics (since 2003) – develop economic impact models, estimate impacts of mechanization and horticulture programs, and evaluate selected cultivars and horticulture products' consumer preferences.

 -